 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-|Range||How far light is emitted from the center of the object.
-Point/Spot light only.|
+|Range||How far light is emitted from the center of the object (Point and Spot lights only).|

 |Color||The color of the light emitted.|

 |Intensity||Brightness of the light.
-Default value for a Point/Spot/Area light is 1.
-Default value for a Directional light is 0.5.|
+The default value for a Point, Spot or Area light is 1 but for a Directional light, it is 0.5.|

 |Draw Halo||If checked, a spherical halo of light will be drawn with a radius equal to Range.
-See also the Halo documentation and the Render Settings documentation for more details.|
+See also the page about the Halo component.|

 |Flare||Optional reference to the Flare that will be rendered at the light’s position.|